lekhana3003/SimplCache/README.md

 ```
 ### 3.5 Write-Back Method
 This method is responsible for writing the cache objects into persistent database.
 This method writes only the object which have been modified.
-This can be used whenver user wants to manually write the modified objects to the persistent database.
+This can be used whenever user wants to manually write the modified objects into the persistent database.

 ```java
 simplCache.writeBack();